NBC 60th Anniversary Celebration: Summary

 The opening scene was staged in the corridors of corporate headquarters at 30 Rockefeller Plaza, where many NBC stars like Bob Hope, Milton Berle, Barbara Eden, Doris Roberts and four of the Huxtable kids from The Cosby Show arrive on the eighth floor via an elevator.
-They enter just in time to witness a perky musical number featuring "peacock" dancers and NBC tour guides all singing and dancing an opening theme titled Hey, Did You Know? within the lobbies of the building.
-The program quickly gets to a parade of stars in which, as an unseen announcer bellows out their individual names, formally dressed performers appear from behind a curtain, smilingly walk toward the television camera, and disappear to a warm ovation of what appears to be canned applause.
+They enter just in time to witness a perky musical number featuring dancers dressed as peacocks and NBC tour guides singing an opening theme titled Hey, Did You Know? within the lobbies of the building.
+The program quickly gets to a parade of NBC stars, introduced by longtime staff announcer Mel Brandt.

-The roster proceeds, alphabetically, from Steve Allen and Harry Anderson to Jane Wyatt and Robert Young.
-Heading the list of the significantly absent is the always judicious Bill Cosby, whose then-current show has been the main reason that NBC has that season become the top-rated network for the first time in its history.
+The roster proceeds alphabetically from Steve Allen and Harry Anderson to Jane Wyatt and Robert Young.
+Conspicuously absent was Bill Cosby himself, whose sitcom was the main reason NBC was the top-rated network at the time.

 The rest, for the most part, consists of clips from shows down through the years, loosely arranged around categories and themes.
 The main plot of the special features two of the child stars from The Cosby Show, Malcolm-Jamal Warner and Keshia Knight Pulliam, being given a tour of NBC's facilities in New York and in Burbank, California.
 Much hinges on the question of whether little Keshia will ever get to see Johnny Carson in person.